ViktorQvarfordt/blog/posts/2023-12-23-postgres-graphs-and-trees.md

 As we've seen, plain Postgres works well for many graph queries.

 By not introducing another database to one's stack one gets the benefits of maintaining only one database and avoiding syncing data and permissions across different databases.
-One will likely need Postgres even if one opts for a graph database (such as Neo4j), to maintain basic application data.
+One will likely need Postgres even if one opts for a graph database to maintain basic application data.

 We wrap up by giving you a hint of what else there is.